 However, due to the fact that the area proposed for development (i.e., the development area) exclusively consists of land used for grazing and excludes the areas under cultivation, limited sensitive areas from an ecological, heritage or conservation point have been identified.
-These include the two (02) small depressions (wetland features) located within the development footprint.
+These include the small depressions (wetland features) and artificial (livestock) watering points located within the development footprint.
 These features are described in more detail below.